dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 * section1:key0
 * section1:key1

 <xref:Microsoft.Extensions.Configuration.ConfigurationSection.GetSection*> and <xref:Microsoft.Extensions.Configuration.IConfiguration.GetChildren*> methods are available to isolate sections and children of a section in the configuration data.
-These methods are described later in [GetSection, GetChildren, and Exists](#getsection-getchildren-and-exists). `GetSection` is made available to an app by referencing the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) package, which is made available to any app that references the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
+These methods are described later in [GetSection, GetChildren, and Exists](#getsection-getchildren-and-exists). `GetSection` is in the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) package, which is in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).

 ## Conventions